 There has been an unspoken agreement for decades that manual transmission cars get better fuel economy than automatics.
-The argument being that when the driver is in control of all variable related to gear changes and situational driving he is more effective than the preset gear ratios of an automatic transmission.
+The argument being that when the driver is in control of all variables related to gear changes and situational driving they are more effective than the preset gear ratios of an automatic transmission.
 The question is, though, with all of the advancements in vehicles in the last half century, is this still true?
-Lets look at this and some other stick shift myths below.
+Let’s look at this and some other stick shift myths below.

 Manual Transmission gets better fuel economy?

 Once upon a time, probably yes.
 Today?
 Not so much.
 In the past it was pretty much a given that vehicles with manual transmissions would be more fuel-efficient than their automatic counterparts.
 But as automatics become more advanced and gained additional gears, they have now overtaken manuals in terms of fuel economy.